 Baths should be lukewarm, it’s not a scientific experiment where a temperature needs to be exact.
 It just needs to be warm,

-We were bought two lovely snowsuits.
+We got two lovely snowsuits.
 Baby girl didn’t get any wear out of the newborn one and wore the 0-3months one twice.
 As she travelled mostly in the car seat, she couldn’t wear them anyway.

 She also has the misfortune of being very short (but chunky) so they were never the right length for her in the body and ended up covering her head.
 Layers and blankets were more than sufficient.

 The biggest waste of time.
-She lived in babygros until she was fitting into 3-6 months (terrible reflux meant she was constantly being changed).
-So lots of cute outfits went to waste during the newborn phase too but particularly shoes and booties as she was always in closed toes.
-The odd occasion we did dress her she would always manage to get things off her feet (she still does now, god help me when she’s walking…).
-Realistically baby’s don’t need these until they’re walking, as long as their feet are covered, socks are more than adequate.
+She lived in babygros until she was fitting into 3-6 months (terrible reflux meant she had to be constantly changed).
+So lots of cute outfits went to waste during the newborn phase too.
+Particularly shoes and booties as she was always in closed toes.
+The odd occasion we did dress her she would always manage to get things off her feet. (she still does now, god help me when she’s walking…).
+Realistically baby’s don’t need these until they’re walking, as long as you cover their feet, socks are more than adequate.